cloudmesh/technologies/chapters/tech/ibm-bluemix.md

 unique opportunity to developers to create software together through a smooth interface.
-Since Blockchain is becoming more and more popular, the addition of Blockchain adaptability is important for developers to continue to use IBM Cloud as their "go-to" code-writing platform.
+Since Blockchain is becoming more and more popular, the addition of Blockchain adaptability is important for developers to continue to use IBM Cloud as their *go-to* code-writing platform.

 With the IaaS addition, users can use services such as compute power, storage, and networking through the cloud [@fa18-423-06-www-IBM-Cloud].
 The IaaS offers a